Best Day Trips from Lyon You’ve Probably Never Heard Of

 Where to Stay (If you decide to extend your visit)

-Grenoble feels like a city that’s aware of its stunning surroundings and has built its identity around it.
+Grenoble feels like a city that’s aware of its stunning surroundings and has built its identity around them.
 It’s not just a stopover; it’s a destination in its own right, offering a different pace and perspective compared to Lyon.

 Conclusion